samslat3r/yt-url-to-gif/README.md

 ## Current Known Issues

-- The spliced mp4 file remains in the directory where the program is run.
-This needs to be removed to leave only the .gif
 - Only AMD64 linux ffmpeg binary is included under bin/
 - Audio only splice / empty splice download .
 Need to add error handling and/or more verbose error handling